Main Content

 Yes.
 Low-watt LED light bulbs use 75% less energy than standard incandescent light bulbs and last up to ten times longer.
 Installing them in just five of your most frequently used light fixtures can save over $65 a year in energy costs.
 And, turning off all unnecessary lights saves even more.

-Thousands of computers, sensors and switches capture and deliver information about power delivery over an 8,000-mile fiber optic network.
+EPB's Automated Grid consists of thousands of computers, sensors and switches which capture and deliver information about power delivery over an 8,000-mile fiber optic network.
 This automated, self-healing system has the power to proactively identify potential issues and automatically reroute electricity around problem areas in a matter of seconds.

-Learn more about the Automated Grid
+Learn more about the Automated Grid.

 For other questions, get in touch with us